-Occasionally, Microsoft personnel interact on the board.
-Sometimes.
-They may answer questions, and point you at the answers elsewhere on the site.
-It’s unclear how quickly or reliably they respond, but it’s definitely a start.
+Occasionally, Microsoft personnel interact on the board as well.
+They may answer questions or point you at the answers elsewhere on the site.
+It’s unclear how quickly or reliably they respond, but it’s a start.

 If you take a few minutes to learn about and exercise the search capability of the site, and read the existing answers and discussions posted by other users, there’s a very good chance you can get your Outlook.com question answered without having to wait for anyone.